stackblitz/docs/docs/guides/user-guide/getting-started.md

 ![Projects](./assets/projects-view.png)

-By selecting a starter or existing project, you will be taken to the StackBlitz editor where you can start coding!
+By selecting a starter or existing project, you will be taken to StackBlitz where you can start coding!

 :::tip Create a project with a simple URL
 Some frameworks also provide short URLs that you can use to create new StackBlitz projects.
 Check out [the list of “.new domains” here](/guides/user-guide/starter-projects#new-domains).
 :::

-## Customizing the StackBlitz editor
+## Customizing StackBlitz

 StackBlitz's next-generation editor is based on VS Code and is compatible with VS Code extensions, themes, and other customizations.